 How do I get my T2202 (previously T2202A)?

-For income tax purposes, T2202 forms for the previous calendar year will be available on Camlink by February 15.
+See Important Dates to find out when T2202 forms for the previous calendar year will be available on Camlink.

 - Log into the Student Menu on Camlink